 The snack is a food break taken between main meals.
 Snacking is not mandatory or essential, but it can be very useful in different situations.
-To better understand the art of snacking, let's look together at when and why it can be beneficial to have a snack, how to compose a balanced snack, and some ideas to inspire you.
+To better understand the art of snacking, let's look together at when and why it can be beneficial to have a snack, how to compose a balanced snack, as well as some ideas to inspire you.

-A snack can be eaten in the morning between breakfast and lunch, in the afternoon between lunch and dinner, and in the evening after dinner.
-When there is a long period of time between meals, generally more than 5 hours, snacks can help prevent energy dips, irritability, or headaches.
+A snack can be taken in the morning between breakfast and lunch, in the afternoon between lunch and dinner, and in the evening after dinner.
+When there is a long period of time between meals, usually more than 5 hours, snacks can help prevent energy drops, irritability, or headaches.

-They can also help keep you going between meals and avoid excessive hunger at the next meal, which can sometimes lead to overeating or less healthy food choices.
-So, when you have a craving, it can be useful to satisfy it and thus calm our urges to either overeat or eat poorly.
+They can also help you get through the time between meals and avoid excessive hunger at the next meal, which can sometimes lead to overeating or less healthy food choices.
+So, when you have a craving, it can be interesting to satisfy it and thus calm our urges to either overeat or eat poorly.

-Snacks can also be consumed before a workout to boost your energy and after a workout to promote the pickup.
+Snacks can also be consumed before a workout to recharge energy and after a workout to promote recovery.

 Why have a snack?

-Snacking can help maintain a more stable energy level throughout the day and meet the increased needs of active individuals.
+Having snacks can help maintain a more stable energy level throughout the day and meet the increased needs of active people.

-Snacks also help distribute food intake optimally throughout the day to meet energy and nutrient needs without overloading main meals.
+Snacks also allow for optimal distribution of food intake throughout the day to meet energy and nutrient needs without overloading main meals.

-They can also help round out meals and meet daily needs for fruits, vegetables, or dairy products and/or substitutes, which are sometimes absent or underrepresented during main meals.
+They can also help complement meals and meet daily needs for fruits, vegetables, or dairy products and/or substitutes, which are sometimes absent or underrepresented during main meals.

-Which foods should you choose for a balanced snack?
+Which foods to choose for a balanced snack?

-A balanced snack includes nutritious, fresh foods that are minimally processed or unprocessed.
+A balanced snack includes nutritious, fresh, and minimally or unprocessed foods.

-Generally, it consists of a source of carbohydrates combined with a source of proteins.
+In general, it consists of a source of carbohydrates combined with a source of protein.

-Carbohydrates provide energy quickly, while proteins contribute to the feeling of fullness and help sustain it over a longer period of time (e.g. : up to the next meal).
-The presence of fiber also contributes to the feeling of fullness provided by a snack.
+Carbohydrates provide quick energy, while proteins contribute to the feeling of fullness and support it over a longer period (e.g., until the next meal).
+The presence of fiber also contributes to the satiety provided by a snack.

-For carbohydrates, try to prioritize fruits, vegetables, and whole grains that are high in fiber, and for proteins, favor low-fat dairy products and lean or plant-based proteins (e.g. : nuts, seeds, legumes).
-Finally, it is also preferable to limit the consumption of foods high in saturated fat, salt and refined sugars.
+For carbohydrates, consider favoring fruits, vegetables, whole grains rich in fiber, and for proteins, favor low-fat dairy products and lean or plant-based proteins (e.g., nuts, seeds, legumes).
+Finally, it is also preferable to limit the consumption of foods high in saturated fats, salt, and refined sugars.

 Some examples of balanced snacks

-Here is a table that presents some ideas for balanced snacks combining a source of carbohydrates and a source of protein.
+Here is a table presenting some ideas for balanced snacks combining a source of carbohydrates and a source of protein.
 Then, feel free to make new combinations according to your preferences and needs.

 Sources of carbohydrates |